 And each mile evokes yet another chapter in yet another epic.
 The pig god Kamapua‘a outwits the army of Olopana at Kaliuwa‘a Valley in Punalu‘u, saving his family, and then escapes from captivity at Kāwa‘ewa‘e in Kāne‘ohe when his grandmother chants his name chant, giving him the strength to slay Olopana.
 Add to this layer the vast body of orature in hula and chant.
 The landscapes here in Hawai’i nei are permeated by mo‘olelo (stories) and mele (chant) to such a degree that the two are inseparable.
 Landscape is mo‘olelo.

 Apart from their connotations in orature, place names can carry multiple layers of significance.
 The point at Kualoa is commonly called Lae ‘Ō‘io, or Bonefish Point.
 Indeed, ‘ō’io are plentiful there, I’ve been told.
 However, local residents confirm that the point is also known for its night marchers, ghosts of dead ali’i (chiefs).
 With a slight shift in pronunciation, the name of the point becomes Lae ‘O‘io, Night Marcher Point.
-The point is also the location of the remains of Pāhulu Heiau, a structure whose name translates as ghost-haunted or nightmare.
+The point is also the location of the remains of Pāhulu Heiau, a structure whose name could be translated as ghost-haunted or nightmare.

 In photographing Kahoʻolawe, I learned that the original name of that island was Kohemalamaokanaloa.
-Broken one way, it reads Kohe mālama o Kanaloa, the Cherished Vagina of Kanaloa (god of the deep sea).
+Broken and pronounced one way, it reads Kohe mālama o Kanaloa, the Cherished Vagina of Kanaloa (god of the deep sea).
 Broken another way, it reads Ko Hema Lama o Kanaloa, the Southern Beacon of Kanaloa.
 In the 12-13th centuries, the island was a departure and arrival point for voyages to Polynesian islands to the south: the Marquesas, Tahiti, Aotearoa.
 Modern sailors confirm that tides and winds make one place on Kahoʻolawe an ideal departure: Kealaikahiki, the pathway to foreign lands.
 A departure from that point in the right season can shorten a southern voyage by ten days.
 For those departing, the currents drawing canoes away from the island were indeed a kohe, a birth canal.
 The island gave birth to voyaging canoes, a beautiful metaphor.
 And for those arriving, the island was a beacon at the end of a long journey, the point of first landfall, another profound metaphor.
 Coming and going, one name implies both meanings.

 Of course, many place names entice one down a speculative path but then dissolve into ambiguity, raising more questions than they answer.
 I lived for years in a small section of Mānoa Valley commonly called Puʻu Pueo, owl hill.
 However a Hawaiian Kingdom map made in the 1870s clearly labels that place Puʻu Puea, perhaps an oblique reference to the blowing of a conch shell.
 At Kalaeloa in ‘Ewa is a small land section called Kualakai.
 It lies at the shore, in a place renamed White Plains Beach.
 One meaning of “kuala” is a pure white mother-of-pearl shell, the kind prized for fishhooks.
 The name may carry that significance, especially if those shells are to be found at Kualakai.
 However, the most prominent cultural feature of that place has always been the trail from there up into the interior, up mauka towards Pu’u Kapolei.
 One section of the trail still exists, not far from the shore.
 It stretches about 350 yards, with paired upright limestone slabs at intervals of 6-8 feet.
 Interestingly, another translation of kuala is kualā, the dorsal fin of a large fish.
 Some of those upright stones closely resemble dorsal fins, as if carved into that shape.
 Since a trail is an “ala,” the name may also be an oblique, poetic reference to that unique cultural feature.
 “Kuala” also means to somersault, to turn a cartwheel, a perfect metaphor for waves crashing on a beach, as the waves do at Kualakai.
 Perhaps the name implies some or all of those meanings.
 And perhaps its meaning may yet emerge from the oral traditions of a family, or a chant or an article in a Hawaiian language newspaper.